emax-77/Cycling-Club/README.md

 - Data visualization library: Plotly
 - Image processing library: Pillow

-##### I took the basic CSS/JavaScript from the Django tutorial project on W3schools.com.
-However, in order to override some of the unnecessary basic styles, I had to use my own CSS as well.
+##### I took some CSS/JavaScript from the Django tutorial project on W3schools.com.
 The auth app with some of my updates was taken from https://www.geeksforgeeks.org/user-authentication-system-using-django.
 The rest of the project is my own work.

 # O projekte: